 - Moderate periodontitis: The symptoms of periodontitis become more severe as inflammation spreads, and some discomfort may occur at this stage.
 In this stage, more supporting bone is lost, teeth loosen, and the gums recede even more.

 - Advanced periodontitis: Tooth loss and painful abscesses will occur when gum disease advances to this stage as the infection has spread beneath the gums.
+When teeth cannot be saved, replacement options such as dental implants may be discussed during your treatment planning to help restore function and maintain jawbone health.

 Gum Disease Treatment in Olympia